These delicious maple bacon biscuits are classic buttermilk biscuits, made even better with the addition of maple syrup and bacon!

 These maple bacon biscuits are a special morning treat, especially appropriate for leisurely weekend enjoyment.
 These buttermilk biscuits are both flavoured with and topped with maple syrup.
 Inside, you’ll find lots of chunks of bacon.
 It’s a classic combination and of course, everything is better with bacon!

 Buttermilk – real buttermilk is recommended, but if you don’t have any on hand, make your own for this recipe by adding 1 tsp of lemon juice or white vinegar to 7 Tablespoons of regular milk.
 Let stand 5 minutes and use in the recipe.

-Maple Bacon Buttermilk Biscuits
+Get the Recipe: Maple Bacon Biscuits

 - 6 slices bacon

-- 1 3/4 cups flour
+- 1 3/4 cups all purpose flour

-- 1 Tbsp sugar
+- 1 Tablespoon white sugar

-- 1 1/2 tsp baking powder
+- 1 1/2 teaspoon baking powder

-- 1/8 tsp baking soda
+- 1/8 teaspoon baking soda

-- 1/2 cup unsalted butter cut into 8 pieces
+- 1/2 cup butter, cut into 8 pieces, salted or unsalted.

-- 3 Tbsp maple syrup
+- 3 Tablespoons maple syrup

 Brushing before baking:

-- 1 egg
+- 1 large egg

-- 1 1/2 tsp heavy cream
+- 1 1/2 teaspoon heavy cream

 Brushing at end of baking:

-- 3-4 Tbsp maple syrup
+- 3-4 Tablespoons maple syrup

-- Fleur de sel or other coarse salt
+- Fleur de sel, or other coarse salt

-Cook bacon in a frying pan over medium heat until just cooked, but not crispy.
+- Cook bacon in a frying pan over medium heat until just cooked, but not crispy.
 Remove to a sheet of paper towel.
 Let cool and then dice.
 Set aside.

-Whisk together the flour, sugar, baking powder, baking soda and salt in a medium bowl.
+- Whisk together the flour, sugar, baking powder, baking soda and salt in a medium bowl.
 Add butter pieces and using a pastry cutter or fork, cut butter into flour mixture until it resembles small peas.
 Stir in the diced bacon then Add the maple syrup and buttermilk and stir with a fork until the dough just comes together. *You may need to add a touch more buttermilk.

-Remove dough to a lightly floured surface, and gently press into an oval about 1–inch thick.
+- Remove dough to a lightly floured surface, and gently press into an oval about 1–inch thick.
 Cut the biscuits using a 2–inch round or square cutter, re-rolling the scraps to make additional biscuits.
 Place the biscuits on a parchment–lined baking sheet, about 2 inches apart.
 Freeze the tray just until the biscuits are chilled, about 10 minutes.

-Heat the oven to 350F.
+- Heat the oven to 350F.
 While the biscuits are chilling, prepare the egg wash by whisking together the egg and cream.
 Brush the chilled biscuits with the egg wash.

 - Bake the biscuits until they just begin to brown, about 25 minutes.
 Remove the tray from the oven.
 Quickly drizzle 1 tsp of the maple syrup over each biscuit, then place the tray back in the oven for 3 minutes more.
 Remove from oven and top with a sprinkling of fleur de sel or other coarse salt.
 Serve while still warm.